axelvaldez/radical-companies/_posts/2024/2024-04-22-upporting-radical-companies.markdown

 <h1>Loan Payments</h1>
  <p>Let&rsquo;s assume that new Radical Franchisee can pay $200 every month into the loan account.
 These are terms that have been negotiat=ed with each lender,</p>
   <ul>
    <li>Most likely the $200 will be distributed relative to what is owed: 20% ($40) would go to the web page maker and 80% ($160) would go to the lawyer.
-Other perxentages can be agreed to to change the length of the load. for example.</li>
+Other perxentages can be agreed to change the length of the load. for example.</li>
    <li>A new loan could be folded into the loan account if it is willing to live with has been decided</li>
    <li>A new loand may need a different account to represent different agreements.</li>
   </ul>